-It has been argued, that such an accident as the loss of a lady's garter was unworthy as a cause for so noble an institution; but matters of less import have often produced events of far greater consequence; and when Edward adopted a garter as the badge of an order he was about to found, he did not probably contemplate, at first, giving to that order all the solemnity which afterwards accompanied its progress.
-No suppositions, of all the many which have been raised in regard to the origin of the order, offer so reasonable an explanation of the words embroidered on the garter; and as it was the common custom of chivalrous times for knights to carry both into the lists and to the battle field, any part of their lady's dress which could be obtained as a boon, the ordinary tale connected with the institution is well in harmony with the habits of the day.
+It has been argued, that such an accident as the loss of a lady's garter was unworthy as a cause for so noble an institution; but matters of less import have often produced events of far greater consequence; and when Edward adopted a garter as the badge of an order he was about to found, he did not probably contemplate, at first, giving to that order all the solemnity which afterwards accompanied its pro-No suppositions, of all the many which have been raised in regard to the origin of the order, offer so reasonable an explanation of the words embroidered on the garter; and as it was the common custom of chivalrous times for knights to carry both into the lists and to the battle field, any part of their lady's dress which could be obtained as a boon, the ordinary tale connected with the institution is well in harmony with the habits of the day.\ chaped of St. Stephen at Westminster \, which was completed about the same time, the King himself bestowed great care and attention, and no expense was spared to render it magnificent.
+The famous William of Wickham, afterwards Bishop of Winchester, whose architectural skill is well known, superintended the improvements of Windsor; and from the high esteem in which he deservedly stood with the English monarch, his name has been inseparably attached to the most distinguished order of knighthood in Europe.

 The Castle of Windsor had been at all times the favourite residence of Edward III.; and some time after the solemn feast of the Round Table, which he had held in that place, he began the erection of a splendid chapel dedicated to St. George, the service of which he committed to eight canons endowed with princely revenues.
-On this building, as on the chapel of St. Stephen at Westminster , which was completed about the same time, the King himself bestowed great care and attention, and no expense was spared to render it magnificent.
-The famous William of Wickham, afterwards Bishop of Winchester, whose architectural skill is well known, superintended the improvements of Windsor; and from the high esteem in which he deservedly stood with the English monarch, his name has been inseparably attached to the most distinguished order of knighthood in Europe.
+On this building, as on the

-^{} Some authors carry the first idea of the institution of this order up to Richard Cœur de Lion; and Joshua Barnes soars away with it to the Samothracians.
+\ Some authors carry the first idea of the institution of this order up to Richard Cœur de Lion; and Joshua Barnes soars away with it to the Samothracians.